 The impact of hormone shifts on your metabolism

 Are you a woman in your 40s who eats a healthy diet and exercises regularly?
-Perhaps you’ve noticed a little weight gain on your tummy, unwanted “love handles” you can’t seem to shift despite changing your diet and increasing your exercise?
-Welcome to the hormone shift of perimenopause, the ten-year or so transition to menopause (when you’ve ceased menstruation for 12 months).
+Perhaps you’ve noticed a little weight gain on your tummy.
+Unwanted “love handles” you can’t seem to shift despite changing your diet and increasing your exercise?
+Welcome to the hormone shift of perimenopause, the ten-year or so transition into menopause.

 This post is the first of two.
 In this post we’ll look at what’s going on with some essential hormones and Part 2 will give you some strategies for how you can optimise your health as you navigate this life transition.